LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-like-giants.md

 But, is not an insect

-gigantic to somebody else
+gigantic to somebody else?

-and they go around crawling
+And they go around crawling

-despite of what they might alter?
+despite of what they might alter.

 &nbsp;